03Adi/Holographic-Code-Playground/README.md

 Contributions are welcome!
 Fork the repo, create a branch, and submit a pull request with your improvements.

+    ```bash
     # Fork it 🍴
     git checkout -b my-new-feature

     # Commit your changes
     git commit -m 'Add some feature'

     # Push to the branch
     git push origin my-new-feature

     # Submit a pull request 🚀

 ---